Oceania DX Contest

 - The Cabrillo file format for OCDX is specified here

-- Please include comments about the contest in the Cabrillo file header (lines start with Soapbox:) and send us your photos separately - we may publish them if they are suitable (at least 500 pixels wide, please: bigger is better as we can crop and resize them easily)
+- By all means include comments about the contest in the Cabrillo file header (lines start with Soapbox:) and please send us your photos separately - we may publish them if they are suitable (at least 500 pixels wide, please: bigger is better as we can crop and resize them easily)

 - If you do not get a positive acknowledgment from the robot within a reasonable period (be patient!), contact the committee at info@oceaniaDXcontest.com

 - Submit your SWL logs in the same way please